Award of Diploma

 Your GPA is computed using this formula:

-GPA = Σ (Learning Unit Grade Point x Learning Unit Credit Value) / Σ (Learning Unit Credit Value)
+GPA = Σ (Learning Unit Grade Point x Learning Unit Credit Value) / Σ (Learning Unit Credit Value) (include Learning Unit with Grade Point only)

 Attendance (for learners enrolled in full-time PFP, common entry and diploma courses)